brianleroux/bots/readme.md

 /**
- * so lets see how we can combine those ideas: serverless servers and build a Bots
+ * So lets see how we can combine those ideas: and build ourselves a serverless Bot
- * lets build a bot, specifically, lets build an sms bot
+ * specifically, lets build an SMS bot
- * then we'll port it to Slack
+ * then we will port it to Slack
  *
  */